Trent Milton

-Trent Milton (born 4 May 1972) is an Australian Paralympic snowboarder who, at the age of 41, competed for Australia at the 2014 Winter Paralympics in Sochi.
-An active surfer, snowboarder, stand up paddle boarder, motorcross and mountain biker, he took up Para-snowboarding after a motorcycle accident that cost him his lower right leg.
+Trent Milton (born 4 May 1972) is an Australian Para-snowboarder who, at the age of 41, competed for Australia at the 2014 Winter Paralympics in Sochi.
+An active surfer, snowboarder, stand up paddle boarder, motocross and mountain biker, he took up para-snowboarding after a motorcycle accident that cost him his lower right leg.
 He made his international debut after just 18 months.
 After his first season resulted in fifth and sixth-place finishes, he was ranked 20th in the world.
 He finished 20th in the Men's Para-Snowboard Cross at the 2014 Winter Paralympic Games in Sochi.

 Personal

 Trent Milton was born in Newcastle, New South Wales, on 4 May 1972.
 He currently lives in Lake Cathie, New South Wales.
 On 5 March 2011, a motorcycle accident on the way home from work in Port Macquarie tore off his right leg.
 It also led to a brain injury.
 Doctors considered amputating both his arms – his right arm hung by a thread – but managed to save both, which they fastened back together with steel plates.
 He developed post-traumatic amnesia, and spent a year in recovery.

-Prior to the accident, he was an active surfer, snowboarder, stand up paddle boarder, motorcross and mountain biker.
+Prior to the accident, he was an active surfer, snowboarder, stand up paddle boarder, motocrosser and mountain biker.
 He took up Para-snowboarding to maintain the active lifestyle that he had prior to his accident.
 Milton said: "I want the relationship back with my body that I had pre-injury".
 He stressed that the goal of competing at the Winter Paralympics played a major role in his rehabilitation.